 In 2021, the Company began borrowing under a standard margin arrangement with our banking institution.
 The margin account is secured by the securities held in our brokerage account with this institution.
+As of September 30, 2021, the Company liquidated its security holdings and the margin arrangement has been repaid.

-We pay interest on all of our borrowings each month.
-As of March 31, 2021, the average annualized interest rate on borrowings under our borrowing agreements was 1.11%.
-The margin account is carried at its unpaid principal balance.
+We paid interest on all of our borrowings each month when a balance was owed.
+As of September 30, 2021, the average annualized interest rate on borrowings under our borrowing agreements was 1.10%, with the rate based on 1 month LIBOR plus 1.00%.